codenjoyme/codenjoy-namdreab/src/main/webapp/resources/namdreab/help/codenjoy-manual-en.md

 same field.
 Hero can move to empty cells in four directions but cannot move to the previous cell.

 On its path a hero can encounter acorns, gold, fly agarics, death caps, blueberries or other heroes.
-If hero eats an acorn it become shorter by 4 cells.
+If hero eats an acorn it becomes shorter by 4 cells.
 If its length is less than 2, it dies.
-For gold, blueberries and dead competitors hero gets bonus points[(?)](#ask).
+For gold, blueberry and dead competitors hero gets bonus points[(?)](#ask).
 For its own death and eaten acorns hero gets demerit points[(?)](#ask).
 The points are summed up.